The Library of Babel: Plot

 Borges' narrator describes how his universe consists of an enormous expanse of adjacent hexagonal rooms.
 In each room, there is an opening in the floor to the hexagons above and below, four walls of bookshelves, and two junctions between hexagons each containing a latrine, a sleeping closet, and a stairwell.
 Though the order and content of the books are random and apparently completely meaningless, the inhabitants believe that the books contain every possible ordering of just 25 basic characters (22 letters, the period, the comma, and space).
-Though the vast majority of the books in this universe are pure gibberish, the laws of probability dictate that the library also must contain, somewhere, every coherent book ever written, or that might ever be written, and every possible permutation or slightly erroneous version of every one of those books.
+Though the vast majority of the books in this universe are pure gibberish, by definition the library also must contain, somewhere, every coherent book ever written, or that might ever be written, and every possible permutation or slightly erroneous version of every one of those books.
 The narrator notes that the library must contain all useful information, including predictions of the future, biographies of any person, and translations of every book in all languages.
 Conversely, for many of the texts, some language could be devised that would make it readable with any of a vast number of different contents.
+The description of the library's architecture was revised by Borges in later editions.
+In the 1941 first edition, five walls of each hexagonal room were lined with bookshelves, while the 1956 edition reduced this to four walls, leaving two sides open.
+The change made the library's structure more consistent with its depiction as an indefinitely extending space.

 Despite these theories, all books are functionally totally useless to the reader, as any correct, legible text that can exist occurs due to pure chance and must exist alongside countless completely incorrect writings.
-This leads to many superstitions, cults, and heresies within the wider organized religion of the library; The "Purifiers" arbitrarily destroy books they deem nonsense as they scour through the library seeking the "Crimson Hexagon" and its illustrated, magical books.
+This leads to many superstitions, cults, and heresies within the wider organized religion of the library; the "Purifiers" arbitrarily destroy books they deem nonsense as they scour through the library seeking the "Crimson Hexagon" and its illustrated, magical books.
 Others believe that since all books exist in the library, somewhere one of the books must be a perfect index of the library's contents; some even believe that a messianic figure known as the "Man of the Book" has read it, and they travel through the library seeking him.
 The narrator notes the population of the library has been gravely decimated by centuries of religious conflict and disease, but maintains his faith in the beauty and organization of the library as undeniable proof of a God or other demiurge, reaffirming his own attempts to find some ultimate meaning to the library and humanity's existence within it.